cvat-ai/cvat/site/content/en/docs/manual/basics/objects-sidebar.md

 by hovering your mouse cursor over it and pressing **Ctrl** + **Num(0..9)**.

-In case you do not point the cursor to the object, pressing **Ctrl** + **Num(0..9)** will set a chosen label as default, so that the next object you create (use `N` key) will automatically have this label assigned.
+In case you do not point the cursor to the object, pressing **Ctrl** + **Num(0..9)** will set a chosen label as default, so that the next object you create (use the `N` key) will automatically have this label assigned.

 ![](/images/image211.jpg)